-5.9.2.2.
+5.10.1.3.
 Load Cell and IDNet Power

-The power to operate an IDNet base and the excitation voltage for analog load cells are both developed from the 12 VDC supplied from the power supply to the main PCB.
-This supply has short-circuit protection built into the power supply board.
+The power to operate an IDNet base and the excitation voltage for analog load cells are both provided by the 12 VDC supplied from the power supply to the main PCB.
+The IND570 has short-circuit protection built into the main board.
 If the IDNet base or analog load cell circuit draws too much current (for example, when shorted to ground), the 12 VDC supply will shut itself off.
-After the protection circuit is triggered, the terminal must be powered down for at least 30 seconds before reapplying power.
-After this time, the short-circuit protection circuit will reset and the 12 VDC supply will be available again.
+After the protection circuit is triggered, the terminal will automatically recover when the short is removed, and the 12VDC will become active.